pfjunior/pfjunior/README.md

 <h1 align="center">Hello there!
 I'm Paulo Junior</h1>
 <h3 align="center">.NET Developer | C#</h3>

 I've been working as software developer for over five years, with expertise in backend development, working with the Microsoft technology, such as C# and .NET, always striving for code that follow good software practices and principles.
-Also, I have some knowledge in frontend technology, such as ASP.NET MVC and Angular.
+Also, I have some knowledge of frontend technology, such as ASP.NET MVC and Angular.

 <h3 align="left">Connect with me:</h3>
 <p align="left">